Meet the speakers

 David is a visiting Professor at King’s College London, a board member of UK Research and Innovation (UKRI), a Board member of Surrey Satellites and of the Biotech Growth Trust, Chair of the British Science Association, a Governor of the Ditchley Foundation and a member of the Council of the Institute for Fiscal Studies.
 He is a member of the Board of the Crick Institute and a Trustee of the Science Museum.
 He is an Honorary Fellow of Nuffield College Oxford.

 David has written widely on economic and social policy.
 His book ‘The Pinch’ about fairness between the generations was published in 2010.
 His latest book “A University Education” is published by Oxford University Press.
+The Resolution Foundation’s report A new generational contract was published in May 2018.

 David speaks on Intergenerational Fairness – 31 May 2018